forwards/website_source/content/about.md

 The members of the task force were invited to participate based on their interest in routing for specific under-represented groups and their contributions in the area of diversity and inclusion, to reflect different genders, ethnic groups, work contexts, career stages and aspects of the R project (e.g. CRAN and Bioconductor).
 The task force is organised as a core team plus a number of sub-teams that focus on particular tasks as outlined below:

+* **Accessibility**: Working to improve access to R materials for people with low vision, blindness, hard of hearing, deaf, and other disabilities.

 * **Community**: General outreach to help people from under-represented groups get into R and develop as useRs.

 * **Conferences**: Focusing on R Foundation conferences, liaising with organizers/program committee on policies and inclusion initiatives.